Are you looking for the best Amala spots in Lagos? Amala is easily a favourite Nigerian meal for many Nigerians.

 If you want to take a date to eat amala and make a good impression while at it, Yellow Chilli is the place.

-With a great ambiance and tasty amala meal, you’d certainly still bae’s heart.
+With a great ambience and tasty amala meal, you’d certainly still bae’s heart.

 7. Coca-Cola (Marina)